karask/python-litecoin-utils/README.rst

 python-litecoin-utils
 =====================

-This is a litecoin library that provides tools/utilities to interact with the Litecoin network and it is based on python-bitcoin-utils library.
+This is a litecoin library that provides tools/utilities to interact with the Litecoin network and it is based on `a python-bitcoin-utils` library.
 One of the primary goals of the library is to explain the low-level details of Litecoin.
 The code is easy to read and properly documented explaining in detail all the thorny aspects of the implementation.
 It is a low-level library which assumes some high-level understanding of how Litecoin works.
 In the future this might change.

 This is an early version of the library (v0.4.9) and currently, it supports private/public keys, all type of addresses and creation of any transaction (incl. segwit) with all SIGHASH types.
 All script op codes are included.
 Timelock and non-standanrd transactions are supported.
 It does not currently support the new M and Q addresses.
 Currently, a simple node proxy exists to enable easy calls to a Litecoin core node.
 Extra functionality will be added continuously and the documentation will be improved as the work progresses.